fingerskier/manthra/README.md

 # Manthra

+All science is either physics or stamp collecting.
+  Ernest Rutherford

 We simply cannot maintain wholeness if we talk and walk differently than we see.
   Stephen Covey

 What you are shouts so loudly in my ears
 I cannot hear what you say.
   Emerson

-If God wants to teach you peace,
-he’ll put you in chaos.
+If God wants to teach you peace, he’ll put you in chaos.
-If God wants you to learn love,
-he’ll put you around an unlovely person.
+If God wants you to learn love, he’ll put you around an unlovely person.
   Rick Warren

 When you feel...
 ...angry, go exercise
 ...envy, meditate
 ...anxiety, give thanks
 ...irritation, ruminate
 ...tired, go-to bed
 ...uninspired, take a shower
 ...doubtful, write

 A leader is one of whom it will be said, he was one of them but demonstrably in charge.
   Stanley McCrystal.

 I can afford nouns, but adjectives are expensive.
   Jimmy Youngblood

 Being powerful is like being a lady.